-This appendix sets out the relevant legal requirements under the NEL for the Commission to make a draft rule determination.
+This appendix sets out the relevant legal requirements under the NEL for the Commission to make a final rule determination.

-C.1 Draft rule determination and draft rule
+C.1 Final rule determination and final rule

-In accordance with section 99 of the NEL, the Commission has made this draft rule determination for a more preferable draft rule in relation to the rule proposed by the Minister for Climate Change and Energy.
+In accordance with sections 102 and 102A of the NEL, the Commission has made this final rule determination for a more preferable final rule in relation to the rule requested by the Minister for Climate Change and Energy.

-The Commission's reasons for making this draft rule determination are set out in chapter 2.
+The Commission's reasons for making this final rule determination are set out in chapter 2.

-A copy of the more preferable draft rule is attached to and published with this draft determination.
+A copy of the more preferable final rule is attached to and published with this final determination.
 Its key features are described in chapter 3.